 - If you return to school, follow up with each lender to insure that they have received your enrollment verification or deferment.
 Look for written acknowledgement.

-- Ensure each lender/servicer has your current status. (i.e. forbearance, deferment, etc.) Please see a Financial Aid Advis for this information if you do not have it.
+- Ensure each lender/servicer has your current status (i.e. forbearance, deferment, etc.).

 - Keep deferment status current with each lender.

 All loans originated and disbursed through A-B Tech will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
 HEOA Sec.
 489 amended HEA Sec.
 485B(d)(4) (20 U.S.C.
 1092b)

 - Guidance for Borrowers with Defaulted Student Loans (http://www.ed.gov/offices/OSFAP/DCS/default.html)